microtick/governance/proposal19.md

-# Community Pool Spend - New Logo and Web Desing attending new rebranding agreement at www.discoverydex.io
+# Community Pool Spend - New Logo and Web Design attending new rebranding agreement at www.discoverydex.io

 By proposal number 16 (https://explorer.microtick.zone/proposals/16) it was agreed to change the name of Microtick to DiscoveryDEX.
 Proposal number 17 received fewer votes.